filipvabrousek/WWDC/25/LiquidGlass-thoughts.md

 * Preview => TobBar has only split buttons => not cohesive bar
 * Tabbar refraction is prolly too much
 * 104308 too much jumping when clicking edit in the clock app
+* 105231 - can make head spin pulling down Notification Center from App library
+* 105534 cool anim top right from "Select in Photos, open a photo and tap to left back button

 * 104426 hlen vytekl okem